If you are into high-end home theatre, check out our Display and Audio Calibration Guides to maximise your experience.

 For this purpose, both microphones will do a great job of capturing the sound response in your room.
 However, there are advantages and disadvantages of each microphone that may change your preference:

 For instance, the Umik-2 has a lower noise floor compared to Umik-1.
-This means that it will pick up less background noise and hiss than the Umik-1.
+This means that it will produce less background electrical noise and hiss produced than the Umik-1.
 MiniDSP accomplished this by enlarging the capsule size from 1/4 to 1/2 inch diameter.

 Alternatively, the Umik-1 has a higher maximum SPL of 133 dB SPL compared to 125 dB SPL for the Umik-2.
 This means that the Umik-1 can handle louder sounds without clipping or distorting than the Umik-2.
 The peak reference level for calibrated home theaters is 85dB with 105dB dynamic peaks for main speakers and 115dB dynamic peaks for the LFE channel / subs, so both microphones are perfectly capable of measuring accurately to that sound pressure.